AristaSouthwest/Newsletter/docs/index.md

 ## **Design Consideration: To Buffer or not to Buffer**
 By: Hue McGraw, Systems Engineer, Southwest Region

 When it comes to designing a modern-day Data Center, it’s important to understand the different workflows you might have to address and where, within your DC, will traffic have the potential to be introduced to congestion.
-Where is deep buffing needed?
+Where is deep buffering needed?

 <figure markdown>
 ![Image Placement](img/October_Newsletter_A2.png)